zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ## Storage methods

-There are multiple storage solutions supported by the Caching Service with the option to add custom implementation.
-[Additional Storage Support](#additional-storage-support) explains what needs to be done to implement custom solution.
+The Caching service supports multiple storage solutions, which provide the option to add custom implementation.
+For more infomation about how to implement a custom solution, see [Additional Storage Support](#additional-storage-support).

 ### VSAM

-Check [VSAM](./api-mediation-vsam.md) to get more information about this storage access method.
+For more information about the VSAM storage access method, see [VSAM](./api-mediation-vsam.md).

 ### In Memory